LLP Group Governance

 The Group’s Client Engagement Programme is designed to forge effective and sustainable client relationships and in so doing to gain insights enabling us to deliver a supportive, value-added and bespoke service now and in the future.

 Via our Client Listening Programme we seek formal feedback from clients at various stages in their relationship with us (tender debriefs, on-boarding reviews, relationship reviews and post-matter reviews).
 Feedback is considered and actioned at an individual client level after each review, supporting a cycle of continual learning and improvement.
 Aggregated feedback and insights are shared with the Executive and Board to inform and support the Group’s strategic decisions.
-The results of our Client Listening Programme in 2023 were extremely positive, with 94% of client responses rating their ease of engaging with the Group as good or excellent.
+We have also held Board client listening sessions to gain valuable insights from our clients on their emerging strategic priorities, expectations of their legal advisers and future needs.

 Our Client Engagement Programme also facilitates regular informal conversations with clients throughout the year and feedback is captured and responded to.

-To better support and service our clients, we accelerated the pace of our international expansion in FY23, opening two new offices in Milan and Rome, signing a strategic co-operation agreement with BLD in Germany, and strengthening our presence in Singapore.
-We have also had a presence in Argentina since August 2023 and have more international projects in the pipeline for FY24.
+To better support and service our clients, we have accelerated the pace of our international expansion, opening offices in Italy, and establishing a presence Argentina in 2023 and opening in Peru and Hong Kong in 2024.
+We have more international projects in the pipeline in 2025.

 Recent innovations and investments in response to client needs include the following:

-Regular publication of our Lawcast podcast, examining legal topics across the full range of business sectors to address questions and challenges faced by business professionals in the UK and internationally.
+- Regular publication of our Lawcast podcast, examining legal topics across the full range of business sectors to address questions and challenges faced by business professionals in the UK and internationally.
+The business sectors include insurance, cyber risks, health regulation and NHS policy, real estate, commercial law and employment law.
+There has been a recent series on NHS estates.

-Thought leadership for the global insurance market via publication of predictions across the full spectrum of insurance risks, identifying key opportunities and challenges that the global insurance industry may face in the year ahead.
-The 140 predictions are set out under six themes: class actions, climate change, global risk, modernising the workplace, regulation and technology.
-The predictions are also grouped by insurance line and jurisdiction.
-An interactive guide to ESG issues for the Insurance industry was also published in 2022.
+- Informed Insurance: thought leadership for the global insurance market via the 2024 publication of predictions across the full spectrum of insurance risks, identifying key opportunities and challenges that the global insurance industry may face in the year ahead.
+The 160 predictions are broken down by service line, theme and region to provide a more bespoke approach.
+The themes are class actions, climate change, global risk, modernising the workplace, regulation and technology and AI.

 We are proud to have received a number of awards over the last year, including: